marzdrel/diffickens/_drafts/2020-10-05-replace-your-case-statement-with-dry-matcher.md

 end
 {% endhighlight %}

-The call to matcher yields an object which defines a branch. code.
+The call to matcher yields an object which defines a branch.
 If the country value is `DE`, then the value from block `5 + weight * 0.6` will get returned from this method.
 The sytnax is pretty compact and resonable, but that's not the reason we wan't to replace the previous `case` example.